BradleyA/docker-security-infrastructure/dockerd-configuration-options/README.md

 Goal is to use one dockerd configuration file with dockerd flags for both Ubuntu 16.04 (systemd) and Ubuntu 14.04 (Upstart) other than /etc/docker/daemon.json.

+#### Note:  I chose not to use [/etc/docker/daemon.json](https://docs.docker.com/engine/reference/commandline/dockerd/) for docker daemon configuration because json does not support [comments](https://plus.google.com/+DouglasCrockfordEsq/posts/RK8qyGVaGSr).

-Running setup-dockerd.sh will move files into /etc/docker and create or update the /etc/systemd/system/docker.service.d/10-override.conf file (Ubuntu 16.04, systemd) and the /etc/default/docker (Ubuntu 14.04, Upstart).
+Running sudo ./setup-dockerd.sh will move files into /etc/docker and create or update the /etc/systemd/system/docker.service.d/10-override.conf file (Ubuntu 16.04, systemd) and the /etc/default/docker (Ubuntu 14.04, Upstart).
 To change the docker daemon flags, sudo edit /etc/docker/dockerd-configuration-file and run sudo /etc/docker/setup-dockerd.sh.
 Docker daemon flag changes can be distributed to any Ubuntu cluster that use systemd or upstart by copying /etc/docker/dockerd-configuration-file to each system and running sudo /etc/docker/setup-dockerd.sh on each system.

-#### Note:  I chose not to use [/etc/docker/daemon.json](https://docs.docker.com/engine/reference/commandline/dockerd/) for docker daemon configuration because json does not support [comments](https://plus.google.com/+DouglasCrockfordEsq/posts/RK8qyGVaGSr).

 This has not been tested for other Linux OS's but should work.
 Let me know if you use it on other Linus OS's.

 ##### WARNING: These instructions are incomplete.
 Consider them as notes quickly drafted on a napkin rather than proper documentation!
 ## Install
-To install, change directory to the location you want to download the scripts.
-Use git to pull or clone these scripts into the directory.
+To install, change to a location you want to download these files.
+Use git to pull or clone these files into a directory.
 If you do not have git then enter; "sudo apt-get install git".
 On the github page of this script use the "HTTPS clone URL" with the 'git clone' command.

     git clone https://github.com/BradleyA/docker-scripts
     cd docker-scripts/dockerd-configuration-options
+    sudo ./setup-dockerd.sh
+    cd ../..
+    rm -rf ./docker-scripts

+If you are using upstart, run the following for dockerd to read /etc/default/docker.

+    sudo service docker restart

+If you are using systemd, run the following to; enable two docker services on boot and restart dockerd.

+    sudo systemctl enable dockerd-configuration-file.service
+    sudo systemctl enable docker
+    sudo systemctl restart docker

 Edit dockerd-configuration-file, change the [dockerd flags](https://docs.docker.com/engine/reference/commandline/dockerd/) to the flags your dockerd environment requires.
 This file, dockerd-configuration-file, is an example.
 It is what I am currently using.
 You will want to remove --data-root=/usr/local/docker flag if you are using the default location (/var/lib/docker) or change it to your root of the Docker.
 You will want to change the address of the local dns server (--dns 192.168.1.202) to your dns server address.
 If you do not have [TLS CA certificates](https://docs.docker.com/engine/security/https/) setup or in a different location or using different names then you will want to remove or change those flag.
 If you have not used --userns-remap=default before you WILL want to remove this flag until you read more about this security feature.